 If you have enough space, square shower enclosures offer a stylish and modern look without taking up too much space.
-The shape of square shower doors are a perfect square without any curves.
+The shape of the square shower doors is a perfect square without any curves.
 Not having any curved glass also provides you with more options when it comes to doors and frames.
 These enclosures are quickly becoming one of the most popular choices among all homeowners.

 Rectangle Shower Door